achuchulev/packer-vbox-centos7_mysql/README.md

  * `mysqladmin -u root -p version`

-## Test box for that mysql service is installed, enabled and running
+## Test the box

+### Prerequisite - A Test Kitchen Driver for Vagrant is installed

+* If using the ChefDK, kitchen-vagrant is already installed.
+If using an existing Ruby install:

+`gem install kitchen-vagrant`

 ### Run test

-Run command `kitchen list` to check that kitchen instance is detected from kitchen.yml
+Run command `kitchen list` to verify that vagrant box is ready to be tested

-Run command `kitchen test` to check the box
+Run command `kitchen test` to check that mysql-server is installed, mysql service is enabled and running, default mysql port is tcp 3306, mysql configuration file exists at the default location, has right permissions and is owned by root